By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-High-dose zinc supplementation without adequate copper creates one of the most overlooked mineral deficiencies in modern nutrition, according to nutritional biochemistry research.
-The two essential trace minerals compete for the same intestinal absorption pathway, leading to functional copper deficiency when zinc intake exceeds physiological needs.
+High-dose zinc supplementation without adequate copper creates mineral deficiencies due to shared intestinal absorption pathways.
+The two essential trace minerals compete for the same transport system, leading to functional copper deficiency when zinc intake exceeds physiological needs.

 Contents